A Complete Guide to General and Specific Licenses

 Restrictions and conditions for the use of General Licenses

-Unlike a general one, an OFAC specific license is an individual permit.
-It is issued in response to a written OFAC license request and is addressed to a specific applicant for the execution of a particular, clearly described operation that does not fall under any of the existing general licenses.
+Unlike a general one, an OFAC-specific license is an individual permit.
+It is issued in response to a written OFAC license request and addressed to a specific applicant for the execution of a particular, clearly described operation like the release of blocked funds.
 Obtaining such a document is a complex and lengthy process requiring convincing argumentation.

-The necessity to apply for a special type of OFAC license arises when the planned operation is prohibited, but there are strong grounds to believe that it aligns with the interests of U.S. foreign policy.
+A specific license is required when the proposed transaction is prohibited by economic and trade sanctions, but aligns with the US foreign policy objectives and national security concerns.
 These could include complex commercial transactions, the sale of assets in a sanctioned jurisdiction, or legal support for cases that go beyond standard permissions.

-• Preparation of a detailed operation description.
-At this stage, it is necessary to present the essence of the planned transaction as thoroughly and transparently as possible: who the participants are, what goods or services will be transferred, what the financial flows are, and what the ultimate goal is.
-The more details, the higher the chances of success;
+- A detailed description of the operation: At this stage, it is necessary to present detailed information on the underlying transaction as thoroughly and transparently as possible: who the participants are, what goods or services will be transferred, what the financial flows are, and what the ultimate goal is.
+The more relevant information you provide, the higher the chances of success;

-• Collection of supporting documents.
-All relevant documents are attached to the application: draft contracts, invoices, business correspondence, founding documents of the participating companies, and a written justification for the necessity of the transaction.
-This package of documents must confirm every word in the description of the operation;
+- Collection of supporting documents: All relevant documents are attached to the application: draft contracts, invoices, business correspondence, founding documents of the participating companies, and a written justification for the necessity of the particular transaction.
+This package of documents must confirm every word in the description of the operation.

 Common mistakes when using licenses

 Legal and financial risks associated with non-compliance with OFAC licensing requirements are enormous.
-They can not only halt a business but completely destroy it.
+They can not only halt a business but also destroy it.
 The consequences include:

-• Criminal liability.
-In the case of intentional violation of the sanctions regime, individuals and company management may be held criminally liable in the USA, which threatens imprisonment.
+- Criminal charges: In the case of intentional violation of the sanctions regime, individuals and company management may be held criminally liable in the USA, which threatens imprisonment.

 Where to track new licenses and changes?